mattmuench/openshift-virt-pocs/README.md

 ### local networks for large subnets

 Using UDN layer3 on localnet with access to/from other external network.
-Is this possible without BGP ?
+Is this possible without BGP ? => It wouldn't make sense without load balancing and BGP.
 In OCP 4.19, this is not working (at all) for VMs.

 ### local networks for large subnets connecting different namespaces

 Using CUDN layer3 on localnet with access to/from other external network.
-Is this possible without BGP ?
+Is this possible without BGP ? => It wouldn't make sense without load balancing and BGP.
 In OCP 4.19, this is not working (at all) for VMs.

 ## local networks with VLANs (external access)